 Clean Up Immediately

-As with any blender concoction, clean up your blender container with warm water immediately.
+After blending your smoothie, clean your blender container with warm water immediately.
 The smooth blended goodness which makes a smoothie delicious also makes it sticky and, when it dries, hard to clean.
 (We love how easy our Vitamix is to clean, but if you're diligent about rinsing with warm water immediately, most other blenders are pretty good too.
-We've heard good things about Blendtec, and you can probably use a juicer if you're very careful.)
+We've heard good things about Blendtec.)

 Some smoothies have the tendency to separate.
 In particular, the Spinach Apple Banana Smoothie will turn into a green juice floating atop a chunky green mixture if it sits for more than a few minutes.
 It's far better blended together, and the same goes for all green smoothies, in our experience.